SebastianSimon/firefox-omni-tweaks/README.md

   Automatically find all Firefox install paths and add them to the collection of Firefox install paths that are to be fixed.

-  If `-f` or `-y` are not passed, the script acts as if the option is enabled by default, with one exception: the script will interactively prompt for a choice of Firefox paths if and only if
+  If neither `-f` nor `-y` are passed, the script acts as if the option is enabled by default, with one exception: the script will interactively prompt for a choice of Firefox paths if and only if
   * more than one path is found, and
   * an interactive prompt hasn’t already occured, and